Sundar Nagar: Rail and roads

 The nearest broad-gauge railway station is Kiratpur Sahib which is about 105 km.
 Another broad-gauge railhead is at Pathankot, a distance of 210 km.
 From Pathankot, the narrow gauge railway connects to Joginder Nagar which is 80-km from Sundar Nagar.

 Roads

 Sundar Nagar is situated on NH-154 (previously named NH21), 22 km from Mandi, and is well-connected by road to other places.
 Frequent bus services are available from Chandigarh, Delhi, Shimla, and Jammu for Sundar Nagar.
-The main bus stand is just above an open playing field, where the National Highway 21 continues along the left bank of river to Pandoh.
+The main bus stand is just above an open playing field, where the National Highway 21 continues along the left bank of the river to Pandoh.

 Public facilities

 e-Governance Services Delivery Center

 A "Common Services Center" (CSC) or Department of Electronics and Information Technology of Government Of India is near New Manali Sweets & Bakers, HRTC Bus Stand on NH-21 Chandigarh-Mandi-Manali route.